dakual/gitlab-ci-eks-es/README.md

 Kubernetes access to GitLab
 To allow access from Kubernetes to the GitLab registry, navigate to Personal menu > Settings > Access Tokens and create a Personnal Access Token with the scope api.

+Create a PullSecret called gitlab-token
 ```
-create a PullSecret called gitlab-token
 kubectl create secret docker-registry gitlab-token
   --docker-server=<gitlab.server:port>
   --docker-username=<gitlab-token-name>